 Students who arrive after 8.40am must bring a note and present this to Student Services before proceeding to class.
-A "late pass" is available from the Head of School at the beginning of the year where it is impossible for a student to be at school on time for a valid reason.
+A "late pass" is available from the Deputy Principal Middle School at the beginning of the year where it is impossible for a student to be at school on time for a valid reason.
 Students must present a note from the office or a previous teacher to be excused for lateness to class.

 Leave

 Appointments should be scheduled out of school hours wherever possible.
 Where this proves impossible or they are seeking to be excused from some activity such as sport, students are to bring a note from their parent.
-Before period 1 this is placed in the blue slip box inside the Senior College/Middle School Administration area for Year 9 and 10 students, and in E block for Year 7 and 8 students.
-At interval, the student collects the "blue slip" from the same place.
+Please refer to the guidelines for absences outlined on pages 20-21